dobson980/verbalnotifier/README.md

 Find and select the Verbal Notifier Plugin.
 Customize the settings according to your preference.

-## Plugin Settings

-Choose thresholds for hitpoints and prayer notifications, select voices, and set other preferences.

 ## Future Enhancements

 **Superior Slayer Creature Announcement:** Stay alert with audio notifications for the appearance of Superior Slayer Creatures.
 This feature aims to ensure you never miss out on these valuable encounters during your Slayer tasks.

 **Farming Run Reminders:** Get timely reminders for your farming runs.
 This addition is designed to help you maximize your efficiency in one of RuneScape's most rewarding skills.

 ## Contributing